How do I become a trooper?

 How are assignments determined upon graduation?

 By the last four weeks of training, cadet trainees will be aware of his/her post assignment as determined by the Division.
 Assignments are based on field post openings.
-Each member of the cadet class will be given the opportunity to select five assignments from a list of available openings throughout the state.
-Although they will not be guaranteed one of the five listed, the Division takes their requests into consideration along with any extenuating circumstances they may have.
+Each member of the cadet class will be given the opportunity to select their assignment from a list of available openings throughout the state.

 When I am in the academy can I go home during the week, have visitors, and receive telephone calls?

 Liberty may be granted after phase one of training.
 Liberty is from 6 p.m. to 10 p.m. on Wednesday evenings.
 Cadets may also have friends visit in the main lobby of the academy and make telephone calls during liberty.
 Liberty is not guaranteed and is earned based upon class performance.
 During all other times, you will not be permitted to make or receive telephone calls of a non-emergency nature.
 In emergency situations special permission to make telephone calls may be granted by the Academy Commandant.